Achari Gobhi Recipe (Cauliflower Curry With Indian Pickling Spices)

 Ready achari gobhi garnished with cilantro.

-Yes, you can.
-To make a dry version, add just ยผ cup of tomato puree, ยผ cup of yogurt, and 2 tablespoon of water to the recipe.
+• Dry: To make a dry version of achari gobhi, add just ยผ cup tomato puree, ยผ cup yogurt, and 2 tablespoons of water to the recipe.
 Keep the rest of the recipe the same.

-Achaari Cauliflower can be stored in the refrigerator in an airtight container for 3-4 days.
-Reheat in a pan or microwave until nicely hot before serving.
+Achaari cauliflower can be stored in the refrigerator in an airtight container for 3-4 days.
+Reheat in a pan or in the microwave until hot, then serve.
 Add some water when reheating if the curry has thickened after refrigeration.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.